 What caused Israel to slip up was Balaam who some time after the events of chapter 24 went back to Balak and offered him advice on how to have Israel essentially curse themselves since God wouldn’t allow him to do so directly.

-Nicolaitanes: The Nicolaitanes were a sect of the early church that distorted the gospel and ate things sacrificed to idols as was the case with the Israelites through the fault of Balaam.
+The Nicolaitanes were a sect of the early church that distorted the gospel and ate things sacrificed to idols as was the case with the Israelites through the fault of Balaam.
 It’s not clear on who founded this sect but some credit the founder to be Nicolas from Antioch who was chosen with six others among a multitude of disciples (Acts 6:1-6).
-These men were chosen specifically because they were told to be of good character, “Wherefore, brethren, look ye out among you seven men of honest report, full of the Holy Ghost and wisdom, whom we may appoint over this business” (Acts 6:3).
-Being part of this group, how could Nicolas be accused of starting a fringe cult?
+These men were chosen specifically because they were told to be of good character, “Therefore, brethren, seek out from among you seven men of good reputation, full of the Holy Spirit and wisdom, whom we may appoint over this business.”
+(Acts 6:3) Being part of this group, how could Nicolas be accused of starting a fringe cult?
 Historic texts may shed some light to this or at least offer an explanation to why this may have happened.

 Saint Irenaeus, a bishop of Lyon, France and Christian theologian of the 2nd century, blamed Nicolas for the actions of the sect.
 In his book, Against Heresies (Book I, Chapter 26, section 3) he states,